lichess-org/dartchess/README.md

-Dart chess library for native platforms (does not support web).
+Chess and chess variant rules written in dart for native platforms (does not support web).

 ## Features